Ropho/HASH_TABLE/README.md

 # Intro

-The task of this project was to:
+Tasks of this project was:
-1. study the chain method of constructing hash table
+1. To study the chain method of constructing hash table
-2. compare different hash functions
+2. To compare different hash functions
-3. optimize the hash function using previously learnt methods.
+3. To optimize the hash function using previously learnt methods

 # ANALYSIS:

 In this part wi will be analyzing 6 different hash functions based on:
-1. number of collisions.
+1. Number of collisions
-2. variety of keys.
+2. Variety of keys
-3. even distribution (whithout maximums and minmums)
+3. Even distribution (whithout maximums and minmums)

 ## Compile